Jeklah/api_crawler/README.md

 ## Output Formats

-The crawler supports multiple output formats to suit different use cases:
+The crawler supports multiple output formats to suit different use cases.
+All formats automatically omit null/empty fields for cleaner, more concise output.

 ### Standard Format (Default)